LYNCH·LLP

 What the data says.

-Leah M Feitl maintains a public record spanning 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Across 87 disposed applications, the examiner's allowance rate is 25%, meaning that of applications decided (allowed or abandoned), 25% resulted in allowance.
-The allowance rate ranges from 21% to 30% across these art units.
-The record reflects 22 allowed applications and 65 abandoned applications.
-A total of 132 applications appear in the examiner's overall portfolio.
+Examiner Leah M Feitl maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across dozens of decided applications, the pooled allowance rate is 25%, representing the share of applications that issued as allowed among all decided (allowed and abandoned) applications in the examiner's record.
+The allowance rate ranges from 21% to 30% across the examiner's art units, reflecting variation in outcomes by art unit.
+This pooled figure aggregates results across different subject areas within TC 2100 and does not represent a prediction for any individual application.

 // HOW TO READ THESE NUMBERS